Torpor: GPU-Enabled Serverless Computing for Low-Latency, Resource-Efficient Inference: System Design

 \subsection{Memory Management}

-\revise{ Memory management is critical to make model swapping and late binding transparent to users' inference functions.
-In \SysName, a model should be dynamically executed on various GPUs without requiring users to incorporate any ``swapping logic'' in their inference code, and users should remain oblivious to swapping actions.}

-\revise{ Existing solutions to GPU memory management~\cite{mem_management_url,huang_swapadvisor_2020,peng_capuchin_2020, choi_memory_nodate} are not directly applicable to \SysName for two reasons.
-First, late binding requires all GPUs in a pool to share the same logical memory space as inference functions do not recognize backend GPUs and consistently access models using identical memory addresses, even across different GPUs.
-However, current unified memory management solutions, such as HUVM~\cite{choi_memory_nodate}, only allow individual GPUs to utilize memory in the host or other devices, failing to support seamless task migration across GPUs.
-Second, model swapping necessitates \SysName to frequently allocate and deallocate memory, but native APIs (e.g., \texttt{cudaMalloc}) can introduce substantial overhead and significantly impair overall performance.
-We therefore design a GPU memory management system for \SysName to address these issues.}
+\SysName presents two key requirements for GPU memory management, as compared with other systems~\cite{mem_management_url,peng_capuchin_2020, choi_memory_nodate}.
+First, late binding requires a pool of GPUs to share the same logical memory space.
+This is because the inference functions do not recognize backend GPUs, and consistently access models using identical memory addresses even across different GPUs.
+Second, model swapping triggers frequently GPU memory (de)allocation, which leads to substantial overhead when using native methods like \texttt{cudaMalloc} (see Fig.~\ref{fig:eval_block_mem}).
+We therefore design a GPU memory management system that can effectively hide memory address differences between various GPUs and provide low-latency memory (de)allocations.

-\PHM{\revise{Memory address management.}} \revise{ When model swapping occurs, either from host to GPU or between GPUs, the actual memory addresses of model parameters can differ from the original ones.
-To enable seamless late binding, \SysName meticulously manages memory layout and automatically translates each memory access of CUDA calls to actual physical addresses on a target GPU. \SysName leverages the memory layout of ML frameworks to facilitate the memory address management.
-ML frameworks, such as PyTorch and TensorFlow, typically organize data into blocks for simplified management, wherein each GPU memory block can contain multiple parameters.
-This practice enables \SysName to perform memory mapping at the block level.}

-\revise{ Specifically, \SysName monitors memory blocks for each function and maintains a mapping to their actual physical addresses after model swapping.
-The internal data layout within each block, such as the offsets of its parameters, remains unchanged, allowing \SysName to easily obtain the physical address of a particular parameter using its associated block address and the corresponding offset.
-As a result, \SysName does not need to maintain extensive metadata for individual data pointers, effectively handling address translation without incurring significant management overhead.}
+\PHM{Memory address management.} We observe ML frameworks like PyTorch typically organize data into blocks, each containing multiple parameters. \SysName leverages such memory layout to perform memory mapping at the block level.
+In particular, \SysName monitors memory blocks for each function and maintains a mapping to their actual physical addresses after model swapping.
+Since the internal data layout within each block remains unchanged (e.g., parameter offsets), \SysName can easily obtain the physical address of a parameter using its associated block address and offset.
+This approach eliminates the need for extensive metadata maintenance for individual data pointers, enabling the efficient address translation with low management overhead.